Jscholey/String-theory/README.md

 - Click on notes to highlight them.
 - Choose key and different scales.
 - Arpeggios.
-- Change string tunings, number of strings and number of frets.
+- Change string tunings, number of strings, and number of frets.

+### Metronome
+- Change the time signature, tempo, volume, and sound.

 ## Possible future features
 ### Fretboard
-- Select instrument tunings, eg, ukulele, bass, guitar standard, guitar drop-D.
+- Select instrument tunings. eg, ukulele, bass, guitar standard, guitar drop-D.

-### Metronome
-- Change the time signature, tempo, and sound.

 ### Intervals trainer
 - Learn the fancy names for all the intervals.

 ### Online loop pedal
 - Record with microphone and loop recording.
-- Have multiple layers, and can add and remove layers.
+- Use multiple layers, and add and remove layers.
 - Combine with metronome.

 ### Circle of fifths